mrtea99/Signal-Box/README.md

 ### Project Name

-[Pan](https://en.wikipedia.org/wiki/Pan_(god)) is the greek god of shepherds, as this app shepherds its users through the production process.
+A [Signal Box](https://en.wikipedia.org/wiki/Signalling_control) controls the movement of trains through a given section of a railway, just as the products are guided through the production process.

 ## Getting Started